 Information: You can see the giant salamanders in the building without reservation.
-If you are interested in seeing giant salamanders in the swimming pool, you need to make a reservation (contact me).
-Please note that they do not basically offer programs like feeding experience or touch tank, but if you are really interested, I‘ll try to ask them.
-So contact me here (but I can‘t guarantee that you would be able to get to do).
+If you are interested in seeing giant salamanders in the swimming pool, you need to make a reservation (contact the East Nara Nabari Tourism desk).
+Please note that they do not basically offer programs like feeding experience or touch tank, but if you are really interested, I‘ll try to ask them (but I can‘t guarantee that you would be able to get to do).

 - Address: 2270 Abeta, Nabari City, Mie Prefecture.

 - Hours: 6:30 a.m. - 4:30 p.m. (check-in by 4:00 p.m.).